4.9-Stars

 Can You Measure The Lifespan?

-For instance, if you get a surge protector with an 800-joule rating and it bears a power surge of 200 joules, you are left with 600 joules of protection.
+For instance, if you get a surge protector with an 800-joule rating and a power surge of 200 joules, you are left with 600 joules of protection.
 However, if an 800-joule surge hits the device, it must be replaced immediately.

 You must consider the protective capabilities of the surge protector as well.
 The device’s protection usually lasts around 3-5 years, according to the amount of energy it tackles.